-A WORTHY WALK Photo Courtesy Unable to join the annual Out of the Darkness Walk from Institute Park in Worcester, which was canceled this year due to the COVID-19 outbreak, Team JAK-L, formed in honor of captain Laurie Boucher's daughter Julie, decided to hold a walk of its own in Charlton.
-Hockey rinks put on ice BY KEVIN FLANDERS REGION - Local hockey players are hanging up the skates for a while, as recent COVID-19 clusters at rinks caused the game to be temporarily put on ice statewide.
+I had some remarkable coaches that made a difference.
+North Village made me the man I am today and I owe a whole lot to my community," says co-founder Kwasi Acheampong.
+After watching many of his peers succumb to a life of drugs and addiction, Kwasi decided to start a program that gave students a safer and more hopeful path in life.
+He created Our Bright Future, Incorporated.
+Our Bright Future, Inc. is an after school enrichment program that incorporates stem with sports.
+Their mission is to empower youth and develop bright leaders through robotics, sports training, and guidance in academics.
+We incor- Turn To BRIGHT FUTURE, page A11 Hockey rinks put on ice BY KEVIN FLANDERS STAFF WRITER REGION - Local hockey players are hanging up the skates for a while, as recent COVID-19 clusters at rinks caused the game to be temporarily put on ice statewide.
 Last week, the Massachusetts Department of Public Health issued a new order prohibiting indoor ice rinks and ice skating facilities from operating for two weeks.
 The order is in effect from Oct.
 23 through Nov.
-7. "This order is in response to multiple COVID-19 clusters occurring at rinks throughout the state following games, practices, and tournaments," read a statement released by the state's Department of Public Health.
-"Neighboring states, including New Hampshire, have enacted similar temporary restrictions regarding indoor ice hockey."
+7. "This order is in response to multiple COVID-19 clusters occurring at rinks throughout the state following games, practices, and tournaments, read a statement released by the state's Department of Public Health.
+"Neighboring states, including Hampshire, have enacted similar temporary restrictions regarding indoor ice hockey.
 Statewide, there have been at least 30 clusters of COVID-19 associated with organized ice hockey activities, health officials said.
 The outbreaks have involved residents from more than 60 communities in Massachusetts.
 Each of these clusters includes two or more confirmed or probable COVID-19 cases, totaling 108 confirmed cases.
-Health officials blame the outbreaks on the close proximity of hockey athletes, not only on the ice during games but also in cramped locker rooms.
-Mask use and social distancing are supposed to be taking place at rinks statewide, but these guidelines are nearly impossible to enforce.
-In the state's return-to-play framework released over the summer, ice hockey, football, and several other sports were designated as high-risk activities.
-Amendments to the guidelines allowed for practices and other activities to take place, but officials are worried about future outbreaks.
-"This pause will allow for the development of stronger Please Read HOCKEY, page A13
+Health officials blame the outbreaks Turn To HOCKEY, page A11

 Find the ABC's Fall Scramble inside this issue.

-OF THE FALL SEASON Support these local businesses this Fall! is for Appliance Servicing Household Appliances Since 1978.
-ALL Makes & Models Complete Line of All Major NEW APPLIANCES Brands 6 & 12 Months Financing Available ELECTRONICS Service Calls Starting @ \$75 (pending location) Instant Credit • In-shop repairs Delivery, Installation & Removal available.
-Dave's Appliance Inc. 508-867-3122 Parts Hotline 888-229-1027 42 W. Main St., Brookfield, MA Hours: Mon-Thurs 9-6 • Fri 9-5 • Sat 10-3 We 3 COURSE MEAL SPECIAL Wednesday & Thursday after 2pm ~\$25.00 FULL DINE-IN ~ WITH RESERVATION EVERY FRI & SAT NIGHT FULL DINNER SERVICE ~RESERVATIONS ONLY~ Specials listed daily on Facebook and on our Website Please wear masks to enter FRESH BAKED BREAD • PARTY PLATTERS PASTRIES, COOKIES & BARS SPECIAL ORDER CAKES & CUPCAKES 13 Mechanic St., Spencer, MA 01562 508-885-3760 fiveloavesbakery.com Closed Sun & Mon • Tues 10am-3 pm Wed & Thur 10am-7pm • Fri & Sat 10am 8:30 pm C is for Century My properties are selling!
+OF THE FALL SEASON

+Support these local businesses this Fall!

+is for Appliance

+Servicing Household Appliances Since 1978.
+ALL Makes & Models Complete Line of All Major

+6 & 12 Months Financing Available ELECTRONICS Service Calls Starting @ \$75 (pending location) Instant Credit • In-shop repairs Delivery, Installation & Removal available.
+Dave's Appliance Inc. 508-867-3122 Parts Hotline 888-229-1027 42 W. Main St., Brookfield, MA Hours: Mon-Thurs 9-6 • Fri 9-5 • Sat 10-3

+C is for Century

+My properties are selling!
 Yours could be NEXT if you list with me!
 Call me and let's put SOLD on your listing!

 Buy with Confidence.
 Sell with Success.
+DorrindaSellsHomes.com

+CENTURY 21 NORTH EAST 270 Main Street, Spencer, MA 01562 nda O'Keefe - Shea

+a@c21 lovett.com 978.434.1990

+SPENCER FAMILY DENTAL

-DorrindaSellsHomes.com CENTURY 21 NORTH EAST 270 Main Street, Spencer, MA 01562 nda O'Keefe - Shea a@c21 lovett.com 978.434.1990 D is for Dentist SPENCER FAMILY DENTAL Gentle Caring State of the Art Dentistry For The Whole Family Cosmetic Dentistry • Restorative Dentistry • Preventative Dentistry Crowns • Caps • Bridges Complete and Partial Dentures • Non Surgical Gum Treatment • Root Canal Therapy • Surgical Services BREATH CLINIC-WE TREAT CHRONIC BAD BREATH HERBAL DENTAL PRODUCTS Fully Sterilized • Most Insuran New Patients Welcome!
+is for Dentist

+Gentle Caring State of the Art Dentistry For The Whole Family Cosmetic Dentistry • Restorative Dentistry • Preventative Dentistry Crowns • Caps • Bridges Complete and Partial Dentures • Non Surgical Gum Treatment • Root Canal Therapy • Surgical Services BREATH CLINIC-WE TREAT CHRONIC BAD BREATH HERBAL DENTAL PRODUCTS ts Fully Sterilized • Most Insurar New Patients Welcome!
 We Strive For Painless Dentistry!
 We now offer In-house Dental Insurance.
-Call for more information Dr. Nasser S. Hanna (Corner of Greenville St. & Main St.) 284 Main St., Spencer 508-885-5511 Co-Operative Exchange, Inc.
+Call for more information Dr. Nasser S. Hanna (Corner of Greenville St. & Main St.) 284 Main St., Spencer 508-885-5511